Category Archives: My Niagara Profiles

 “He said ‘Justin needs a job,’ ” Duc recalled.
 Peller, it turned out, needed a dishwasher.

-Duc stayed for a year before moving on to the dish pit at Zees Grill in Old Town Niagara-on-the-Lake.
+Duc stayed for a year before moving on to the dish pit at Zees Wine Bar & Grill in Old Town Niagara-on-the-Lake.
 There he met wine country chef Ross Midgley and became his protégé for the next 10 years.

 During that time and at his parents’ behest, he also studied business at Brock University.
 But Duc knew his career path would lead to chef’s whites, not business suits.